wangzhixin-ai/CodeSnap/README.md

 - 🔧 **Type-agnostic**: Supports PyTorch tensors, NumPy arrays, and any Python object
 - 📁 **Auto-organized**: Timestamped directories for each run
 - ⚡ **Smart updates**: Only saves metadata when it changes
+- 🌐 **Distributed training support**: Works seamlessly with multi-GPU/multi-node training
+  - Single shared folder for all ranks
+  - Only rank 0 saves metadata
+  - Automatic rank detection and synchronization

 ### Reproducibility Features
 - 🚀 **Command tracking**: Saves the exact command used to start your program